mgrmtech/fidelius-cli/README.md

 Fidelius CLI is an opinionated ECDH cryptography CLI tool (based on Curve25519, corresponding key-pair generation spec, custom HMAC-based Key Derivation Function for generating AES-GCM data encryption/decryption keys).

-The core logic for Fidelius CLI was excerpted (and improved upon) from [this project](https://github.com/sukreet/fidelius).
-As mentioned there, the name Fidelius comes from [Fidelius Charm](https://harrypotter.fandom.com/wiki/Fidelius_Charm), a magic spell used to conceal secrets.

 While Fidelius CLI can be used to serve a general purpose end-to-end encryption need, it has primarily been designed for encrypting/decrypting health data in the ABDM ecosystem (Ayushman Bharat Digital Mission — Indian Government's venture at creating a digital backbone to support the integrated digital health infrastructure of the country).

 As such, apart from the code in this project, [this link](https://sandbox.abdm.gov.in/docs/data_encrypt_decrypt) can be referred for an abstract overview of the key material generation, encryption, and decryption processes.

-## Acknowledgement

-Thanks to [Srinivas Gunti](https://github.com/itnug) for his help with a quick demo on turning a SpringBoot application into a CLI application; and to [Sai Somanath Komanduri](https://github.com/saisk8) for his help in figuring out the corresponding Gradle build quirks and/with the BouncyCastle import.

 ## Build